If you’re having problems playing a game on Windows 10, use the following troubleshooting steps to get it working again.

 If you experience problems with your controller not connecting to your device, if your accessories don't work as expected, or if you have issues like distorted audio, see the links below for troubleshooting help.

 For help troubleshooting problems with your Xbox One controller, see How to connect an Xbox One Wireless Controller to a PC.

 For help troubleshooting problems with your Xbox 360 controller, see Connect an Xbox 360 wired controller to your PC.

-For help troubleshooting problems with your Xbox 360 headset, see Xbox 360 Wired Headset Troubleshooting for Windows 10.
+For help troubleshooting problems with your Xbox 360 headset, see Xbox 360 Wired Headset troubleshooting.

 Thanks for your feedback!

 Provide feedback for this topic

 Would you like to contact Support regarding the "Troubleshoot gameplay issues on Windows 10" issue you were reading about or a different issue?